What to Expect on Your Tour

 While on tour, you’ll enjoy lunch in a range of restaurants and eateries, popular with other tour groups.
 We’ve chosen these restaurants specifically as they are clean and serve good quality food, relatively quickly — a must if you want time to sightsee or shop.
 Importantly, they will also offer western-style toilets.

 Although we are not associated with these restaurants, our drivers know the owners well and go there regularly, so if they receive a small commission, this is simply because they are bringing in business and there is nothing to worry about.
-For more information, see: ‘Let’s Talk About Commissions’.
+For more information, see: ‘The truth about tipping, bargaining and commissions in Morocco’.

 Most Australians are used to long-distance drives, either as drivers or passengers, and understand the need for breaks in a journey, if only for a rest.